Meeji/Lib.Result/README.md

 gotCustomer = !customerResult.IsFailure;

 // We can assume success and attempt to unwrap the inner value.
-//This will throw if our assumption is incorrect. var customer = customerResult.Unwrap();
+// This will throw if our assumption is incorrect. var customer = customerResult.Unwrap();

-// We can also perform this operation by casting customer = (Customer)customerResult;

 // To be a bit safer we can provide a default value - in this case null customer = customerResult.UnwrapOr(null);